thomas001/jsosiosm/README.md

 # jsosiosm

+## How to build
+Run `ant` to just build the class files.
+Use `ant create_run_jar` to create a runnable jar file in the directory target.

 ## Motivation
 I was simply not satisfied with the quality of the OSM coverage of norway.
 More concrete paths i wanted to take for my hiking tour were not in the map.
 Hence i searched for different map sources and found the official maps available from the Norwegian mapping authority.
 Unfortunately, they use there own format, SOSI, which needs to be converted to OSM.